Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

+\reff{Another noticeable difference is the much steeper FIR/submm slope (in $ \rm log(\nu) -log (\nu L_{\nu})$ space).
+Indeed the \citeauthor{Elvis1994} sample lacks the data required to constrain the SED at these wavelengths \citep[also see][]{shang2011}.} Overall, considering the differences at radio and visible-UV wavelengths, the \citeauthor{Elvis1994} median SED does not represent the average behavior of luminous radio-selected AGN at $z>1$.

-Figure \ref{fig:medsed} also shows the median SED of the quasars (and their host galaxies) from \pece.
+Figure \ref{fig:medsed} (right) shows the median SED of the quasars (and their host galaxies) from \pece.
 Given the scatter in the \citeauthor{pece15} SEDs (0.5-1 dex, not shown for clarity), their median SED is generally consistent with ours.
-One notable difference is the redder and fainter FIR peak relative to our sample.
-This could be due to the difference in the torus models i.e., the larger grains adopted in ARXSED, which results in stronger FIR radiation from the torus and consequently less pronounced emission from the host galaxy.
-We also note that ARXSED subtracts the non-thermal radiation from radio structures in the submm/FIR regime, which can contribute to a fainter FIR peak.
+One notable difference is the redder and brighter FIR peak relative to our sample.
+This may be due to the difference in the torus models, i.e., the larger grains adopted in ARXSED, which results in stronger FIR radiation from the torus and consequently less pronounced emission from the host galaxy.
+We also note that ARXSED subtracts the non-thermal radiation from radio structures in the submm/FIR, which can contribute to a fainter FIR peak.

-There have been many attempts to describe the average SED of quasars \citep[e.g.][]{Richards2006}.
-Considering that the \cite{Richards2006} median SED is dominated by radio-quiet AGN (their sample includes only 8 radio-loud sources) it is not shown in Figure \ref{fig:medsed}.
+There have been many attempts to derive the average SED of quasars \citep[e.g.][among others]{Richards2006, shang2011}. \reff{\cite{Richards2006} studied a sample of SDSS quasars, mostly from FIR-to-X-ray (with an additional eight radio-loud quasars) data, and presented their median SEDs.
+At X-ray bands, our sources are brighter than \cite{Richards2006}, which could be either due to the difference between the SDSS and 3CRR sample or could be attributed to a stronger radio-linked X-ray emission in our sample.
+At submm/FIR wavelengths, \citeauthor{Richards2006} SEDs have a flatter slope ($ \rm log(\nu) -log (\nu L_{\nu})$ space) than ours (and \citealt{Elvis1994}) possibly due to the lack of data at these wavelengths, or the smaller number of sources.}

+\reff {\cite{shang2011} presented the median radio to X-rays SED of a sample of 85 (27 radio-quiet and 58 radio-loud) optically bright, non-blazar quasars.
+Rather than using detailed SED models, \cite{shang2011} used H-band photometry as a proxy of the host galaxy contribution and corrected the photometry at other wavelengths accordingly.
+At X-rays, our findings are overall consistent (given that their sample includes luminous radio sources at comparable redshifts). \citeauthor{shang2011} found more variation in the SED than \citeauthor{Elvis1994} and \citeauthor{Richards2006} by including FIR observations.}

+\reff{In summary, our findings are qualitatively consistent with the literature.
+However, we provide more detailed features in the shape of the median SED by including Herschel and mm/submm photometry.
+Additionally, we present the median SED using the best-fit model for each component derived using state-of-the-art models in the literature (i.e., torus, accretion disk).
+To obtain the various components we tie them to each other in a physically meaningful way and compare our fits with the observations at different wavelengths for individual sources as a sanity check.
+Another advantage of our median SED is detailed modeling of the host galaxy emission which all the studies above lack.}